Gemstones in the Bible: Jasper, Green

 Green Jasper - Hebrew בָּרֶקֶת bareḳeth.
-The third stone of the priestly breastplate (Exodus 28:17, 39:10), representing the tribe of Levi; it is the ninth stone in Ezekiel 28:13, and the fourth foundation stone of the celestial Jerusalem (Rev. 21:19).
+The third stone of the priestly breastplate (Exodus 28:17, 39:10), representing the tribe of Levi; it is the ninth stone in Ezekiel 28:13, and the first foundation stone of the celestial Jerusalem (Rev. 21:19).
 The same stone is also mentioned in Tob., 13:16 (Vulg.
 21); Judith 10:21 (Vulg.
 19); and in the Greek text of Sirach 32:8 (missing in Manuscript B of the Hebrew Genizah manuscripts).

 The term bareḳeth can be traced back to Proto-Semitic.
 It derives from the root w-r-ḳ meaning "yellow-green," originally encompassing a broad range of green precious stones.
 Over time, this term evolved.
 For instance, Greek smaragdos and Akkadian barraqtu reflect borrowings of the Hebrew term, adopted to the green gemstones familiar to the speakers of those languages.

 The identification of bareḳet with green jasper is based on archaeological evidence.
 Unlike emerald, which was unknown in biblical times, green jasper was widely used in the Levant and often associated with religious and ornamental purposes.
 Its rarity and use in trade networks further support its attribution as the gemstone represented on the priestly breastplate.